 - Firstly, make a paste, like in the first recipe, and add the tea tree oil

 - Then, apply it to clean skin and let it sit for a few minutes

 - Finally, rinse and repeat three times a week

-3. Aspirin mask for dry skin
+3. Aspirin based mask (for dry skin)

 Starting with the basic recipe at the beginning, here we’ll just add a little olive oil to hydrate your skin and bring back its softness.

 - 1 tsp. of extra virgin olive oil (5 g.)

 - Firstly, mix all the ingredients and apply the mask to clean dry skin

 - Then, leave it on for a few minutes and then rinse with warm water

 Find out How to make a homemade sunscreen